claytonchagas/claytonchagas.github.io/index.md

 ### Theme: A multidimensional approach to speed up the lifecycle of scientific experiments (sci ex)

 <br>
 ### Interested areas in computing:
 - Programming: Java, Python and R
-- DevOps (CI/CD, IaaC, COnteiners)
+- DevOps (CI/CD, IaaC, Conteiners)
 - Refactoring
 - Big Data and Data Science
 - Machine Learning
 - Cloud Computing

 <br>
 ### Previous areas that I have some knowledge:
 - Antenas
 - Radares